Siguza/IOHIDeous/docs/index.md

 2. Offset `evg` by 2GB.
 3. Read or corrupt the structure we put at that offset.

-Now, it turns out allocating a full 2GB takes a lot of time, and the first ca. 256MB take very little while the latter couple hundred MB take more and more time.
-I have found that allocating 1GB and offsetting by 768MB takes only about 25% of the time of allocating a full 2GB and still works 90% of the time.
+Now, it turns out allocating a full 2GB takes a lot of time - that is, the first ca. 256MB take very little while the latter couple hundred MB take more and more time.
+I have found that allocating 1GB and offsetting by 768MB takes only about 25% of the time of allocating a full 2GB and still works 95% of the time.
 I added both variants to [`src/config.h`](TODO), with 1GB being the default and >2GB being selectable through a `-DPLAY_IT_SAFE` compiler flag.

 ### Reading and writing memory

+First of all, we have the general problem that we don't know whether offsetting `evg` by a certain amount places it at the beginning of the sprayed memory structure or somewhere in the middle.
+We do know that allocations start at page boundaries though (including our shared memory), are rounded up to a multiple of the page size, and must be bigger than `0x2000`.
+So if nothing else helps, we can spray objects of size `0x3000` and then there will be only three possible offsets: `x`, `x + 0x1000` and `x + 0x2000`.
+So if we can perform our read or write operation multiple times in sequence, we can just do it three times at all offsets, and if not we at least get a 1 in 3 chance of getting it right.

+Now, writing memory is quite easy, at least as much as 4 bytes are concerned. `IOHIDSystem::initShmem` takes a single argument `bool clean`, which is `false` if the memory has not been freshly allocated, and which is used as follows:

+    int oldFlags = 0;

+    // ...

+    if (!clean) {
+        oldFlags = ((EvGlobals *)((char *)shmem_addr + sizeof(EvOffsets)))->eventFlags;
+    }

+    // ...

+    evg->eventFlags = oldFlags;

+So writing 4 bytes is a simple as:

+1. Put our data in `eventFlags`.
+2. Offset `evg`.

+And we have our 4 bytes copied.
+(Note that `shmem_addr` is used as source rather than `evg`, so we cannot read anything else than the true `eventFlags`.)
+Of course the other few dozen kilobytes of memory belonging to the structure are quite a an obstacle when rewriting pointers, as they threaten to lay waste to every structure in the vicinity.
+It turns out that there are quite a lot of gaps though which are left untouched by initialisation, so if special care is taken, this method can actually suffice.

+_This is implemented in [`src/exploit.c`](TODO)._

+For reading memory it is kind of a requirement that we don't destroy the target structure, and the same could prove very useful for writing memory still.
+With initialisation pretty much out of our control, the only way we can achieve this is if the initialisation of the target memory runs _after_ the initialisation of our shared memory.
+In most cases this means we have to reallocate the target objects after offsetting `evg`, but we could also have a buffer that is (re-)filled long after its allocation.
+The general idea is:

+1. Make a lot of allocations on the kernel heap, using objects whose corruption has no negative consequence.
+2. Offset `evg`.
+3. Reallocate the object(s) intersecting `evg`.
+4. Perform some read or write operation (we'll get to that in a bit).

+Point 3 is a bit tricky to pull off, since there is no straightforward way of telling which objects exactly intersect with `evg`.
+A naive implementation would just reallocate all sprayed objects - which works, but has terrible performance.
+So, it's time for some heap feng shui!
+Using `IOSurface`, we can allocate kernel memory of arbitrary size which we can then map into our address space.
+By default it isn't wired, but we can request that when allocating it by passing the `IOSurfacePrefetchPages` property.
+This is perfect for our cause, because it lets us do the following:

+1. Spray the heap with `IOSurface` buffers and map them all into our address space.
+2. Offset `evg`.
+3. Fill the `IOSurface` memory, every page with a different, identifiable value.
+4. Read memory (again, bear with me).
+Now we know exactly where `evg` lies, relative to the start of an `IOSurface` buffer.
+5. Reposition `evg` to a desired offset relative to the `IOSurface` buffer.
+6. Free the intersecting `IOSurface` buffer(s).
+7. Reallocate the memory with a useful data structure.
+8. Read or write memory.